frizzlenpop/FrizzlenRanks/docs/tab.md

 2. **Alphabetical Sub-sorting**: Players within the same priority are sorted alphabetically
 3. **Visual Organization**: Creates a clear hierarchy of player ranks
 4. **Automatic Updates**: Sorting is maintained when players join, leave, or change worlds

+### Enhanced Sorting Persistence

+FrizzlenRanks ensures tab sorting persists even when other plugins modify the tab list:

+1. **Multiple Update Points**: Tab sorting is applied at multiple points to ensure persistence
+   - When a player joins the server
+   - When a player changes worlds
+   - When permissions or groups are modified
+   - Periodically via a background task

+2. **Staggered Delayed Updates**: Ensures sorting remains correct even when other plugins might override it:
+   - Initial update when player joins
+   - Follow-up updates at 4 seconds, 6 seconds, and 10 seconds after joining
+   - Global recurring task every 10 seconds for all online players

+3. **Team-based System**: Uses a robust team-based approach that:
+   - Uniquely identifies teams with the "FR_" prefix to avoid conflicts
+   - Safely creates or updates team properties rather than just creating new teams
+   - Includes safety checks for team unregistration to prevent errors

 ## Technical Implementation